magore/hp85disk/README.md

        * old site http://vintagecomputers.site90.net/hp85/prm85.htm

 ## Initializing a disk images
-## HP85B only feature or HP84A with PRM-85 board
+## HP85B only feature or HP88A with PRM-85 board
+  * IMPORTANT NOTE: formatting is done automatically by the hp85disk lif image creation commands
   * The HP85B and EMS ROM has extended INITIALIZE attributes
-  * IMPORTANT NOTE: this is already done for you with the hp85disk emulator
-    * If you do it it this erases everything on the emulated image
+    * If you use the hP85 INITIALIZE commands it erases everything on the emulated image
     * You can however backup up copy existing LIF images to another folder on the SD Card for safe keeping
       * There is a built in copy command for this
 <pre>